Further Results on Rendering Geometric Intersection Graphs Sparse by Dispersion: Abstract

 Removing overlaps is a central task in domains such as scheduling, visibility, and map labelling.
 This can be modelled using graphs, where overlap removals correspond to enforcing a certain sparsity constraint on the graph structure.
 We continue the study of the problem {\gged} (\ggedabrv), where the aim is to minimise the total cost of editing a geometric intersection graph to obtain a graph contained in a specific graph class.
 For us, the edit operation is the movement of objects, and the cost is the movement distance.

-We present an algorithm for rendering the intersection graph of a set of unit circular arcs (i)~edgeless, (ii)~acyclic, and (iii)~$k$-clique-free in $O(n\log n)$ time, where $n$ is the number of arcs.
+We present an algorithm for rendering the intersection graph of a set of unit circular arcs edgeless and $k$-clique-free in $O(n\log n)$ time, where $n$ is the number of arcs.
+The algorithm can be also used to solve an open case of the points-spreading problem on cyclic domains [Li \& Wang, CGT 2025].
 We also show that {\ggedabrv} remains strongly \NP-hard on {\em unweighted} interval graphs, solving an open problem of Honorato-Droguett et al.\ [WADS 2025].
 We complement this result by showing that {\ggedabrv} is strongly \NP-hard on sets of $d$-balls and $d$-cubes, for any $d\ge 2$.
 Finally, we present an \XP~algorithm (parameterised by the number of maximal cliques) that removes all edges from the intersection graph of a set of {\em weighted unit} intervals.

 \keywords{Graph modification \and Overlap removal \and Intersection graphs}